-There is no required textbook - all reading material will be made available in digital format at the beginning of class.
+There is no required textbook - all reading material will be made available in digital format as the semester proceeds.
 In addition, each student will be assigned a book to read from the list below, and at the end of the semester everyone will present a final group project inspired by the book.
 More on this in the Assessment section.

-List of books for the final project:

-Book of Anonymity, by Anon Collective

-Privacy is Hard and Seven Other Myths, by Jaap-Henk Hoepman

-The Voice Catchers, by Joseph Turow

-Living in Data, by Jer Thorp

-Atlas of AI, by Kate Cawford

-The New Breed: What Our History with Animals Reveals about Our Future with Robots, by Kate Darling

-The Shallows, by Nicholas Carr

-New Laws of Robotics, by Frank Pasquale

-The Black Box Society, by Frank Pasquale

-The Smarter Screen, by Shlomo Benartzi

-The Second Machine Age, by Erik Brynjolfsson and Andrew McAfee

-Machine, Platform, Crowd, by Andrew McAfee and Erik Brynjolfsson

-Obfuscation, by Finn Brunton and Helen Nissenbaum

-Data and Goliath, by Bruce Schneier

-Click Here to Kill Everybody, by Bruce Schneier

-A Dangerous Master, by Wendell Wallach

-Irresistible, By Adam Alter

-Streaming, Sharing, Stealing, by Michael Smith and Rahul Telang

-The Sharing Economy, by Arun Sundararajan

-Uberland, by Alex Rosenblat

-Automating Inequality, by Virginia Eubanks

-The Age of Surveillance Capitalism, by Shoshana Zuboff

-Permanent Record, by Edward Snowden

-Everything is Obvious, by Duncan Watts

-Superintelligence, by Nick Bostrom

-Dark Data: Why What You Don't Know Matters, by David J. Hand

-The Ethical Algorithm, by Michael Kearns and Aaron Roth

-Artificial Unintelligence, by Meredith Broussard

-Algorithms of Oppression, by Safiya Umoja Noble

-Weapons of Math Destruction, by Cathy O'Neil
+List of books for the final project: Power and Prediction, by Ajay Agrawal, Joshua Gans, and Avi Goldfarb Book of Anonymity, by Anon Collective Privacy is Hard and Seven Other Myths, by Jaap-Henk Hoepman The Voice Catchers, by Joseph Turow Living in Data, by Jer Thorp Atlas of AI, by Kate Cawford The New Breed: What Our History with Animals Reveals about Our Future with Robots, by K. Darling The Shallows, by Nicholas Carr New Laws of Robotics, by Frank Pasquale The Black Box Society, by Frank Pasquale The Smarter Screen, by Shlomo Benartzi Machine, Platform, Crowd, by Andrew McAfee and Erik Brynjolfsson Click Here to Kill Everybody, by Bruce Schneier Irresistible, By Adam Alter The Sharing Economy, By Arun Sundararajan Uberland, by Alex Rosenblat Automating Inequality, by Virginia Eubanks The Age of Surveillance Capitalism, by Shoshana Zuboff Permanent Record, by Edward Snowden Everything is Obvious, by Duncan Watts Superintelligence, by Nick Bostrom Dark Data: Why What You Don't Know Matters, by David J. Hand The Ethical Algorithm, by Michael Kearns and Aaron Roth Artificial Unintelligence, by Meredith Broussard Algorithms of Oppression, by Safiya Umoja Noble Weapons of Math Destruction, by Cathy O'Neil